libAtoms/QUIP/Tools/quippy/doc/oo_fortran.rst

       when it is a component of another object which is passed with ``intent(in,out)``.

-      This method creates arrays based on the contents of :attr:`_arrays` and updates component objects listed in :attr:`_subobjs`.

    .. method:: _update_hook()

       Invoked by :meth:`_update()`.
 Can be overriden in subclasses to